The relationship between price and quantity of a good

 Exploring the Supply Schedule

 A supply schedule is a tabular representation of the relationship between the price of a good or service and the quantity that producers are willing to supply at each price.
 It’s a practical tool that lists specific data points, making it easier to visualize and analyze the supply function.
-Unlike the abstract concept of supply, the supply schedule provides concrete numbers, which can be plotted to form the supply curve.
+Unlike the abstract concept of supply, a supply schedule offers specific numerical data that can be plotted to create a supply curve.

 An interesting aspect is how supply schedules can vary by region in India.
 For instance, in states like Maharashtra, where mango production is high, the supply schedule might show higher quantities at lower prices compared to states with less production, like Himachal Pradesh.